 ENG 210 Approaches to Literature (3) i, ii, iii.
 A general studies course emphasizing ways of reading poetry, fiction and drama.
 Various thematic approaches may be offered.
+May not be repeated for credit.

 ENG 248 Approaches to Film Literature (3) ii.
 Study of themes, ideas, and techniques in film.